-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+C8A If yes, place check marks in the app opriate boxes below to reflect your institution's policies for use in ADMISSION

-ADMISSION

 Require Recommend Require for Some Consider if Submitted Not Used

-SAT or ACT Х
+SAT or ACT X

 ACT Only

 SAT Only

+SAT and SAT Subject Tests or

+SAT Subject Tests •

-SAT and SAT Subject Tests or ACT
+SAT and SAT Subject Tests or

 SAT Subject Tests

-irst-time, first-year, degree-seeking applicants rdless of whether the writing score will be used ACT with writing required ACT with writing recommended ACT with or without writing accept oted irst-time, first-year, degree-seeking applicants rdless of whether the Essay score will be used SAT with Essay component requ SAT with Essay component reco X SAT with or without Essay compo mmended C8C Please indicate how your institution will use the SAT of or ACT essay com nponent; check all that apply.
-For admission For placement SAT essay ACT essay 7 For advising In place of an application essay 4 As a validity check on the application process No college policy as of now Not using essay component X X C8D In addition, does your institution us ∟l nic advising?
-X Yes No • C8E Latest date by which SAT or ACT's Latest date by which SAT Subject C8F If necessary, use this space to clar policies (e.g., if tests are recommer students, or if tests are not required students): nded for some C8G Please indicate which tests your institution SAT X ACT X SAT Subject Tests X AP X CLEP Institutional Exam State Exam (specify): ion uses for placeme ent (e.g., state test :s):
+C8B If your institution will make use of the e ACT in admissio n decisions for first time first-vear de earee-seekina anni icants for

+in your mondation will make doe or an o / to 1 iii ddiiiioolo timo, mot your, at ogree cooking appr iodino ioi

+ACT with writing required

+ACT with writing recommended

+Χ ACT with or without writing accept ed

+C8B If your institution will make use of the e SAT in admissio n decisions for first -time, first-year, de egree-seeking appl icants for

+Fall 2023 please indicate which ONI E of the following a applies (regardless of whether the Es say score will be us sed in the

+admissions process):

+SAT with Essay component requir ed

+SAT with Essay component recom nmended

+Χ SAT with or without Essay compor nent accepted

+C8C Please indicate how your institution will use the SAT o r ACT essay comp onent; check all th at apply.

+SAT essay ACT essay

+For admission

+For placement 1

+For advising

+In place of an application essay

+As a validity check on the 1

+application process

+No college policy as of now

+Not using essay component Х Х 1

+riot doing coody component , J

+C8D In addition, does your institution use applicants' test so ores for academic advising?

+• • • · ·

+Χ Yes

+No

+•

+C8E Latest date by which SAT or ACT so ores must be rece ived for fall-term a dmission

+30-Jun

+Latest date by which SAT Subject Te est scores must be received for fall-te erm admission -

+, •

+C8F If necessary, use this space to clarif- v vour test ]

+-0. policies (e.g., if tests are recommend

+policies (e.g., il teste die recomment aca for como J

+C8G Please indicate which tests your institution on uses for placeme nt (e.g., state tests): :

+SAT . (.
+3 , ,

+Х ACT

+X X SAT Subject Tests

+X AP

+X CLEP

+Institutional Exam

+State Exam (specify):